tortamque/Quotlum/README.md

 I tried to build Quotlum using Clean Architecture design.
 Feel free to send your comments and suggestions about improving my code :D

-<i>Note: Quotlum is currently in active development.
-To stay updated, you can follow the development progress on the [develop](https://github.com/tortamque/Quotlum/tree/develop) branch of this repository.
-All plans and discussions regarding the app can be found in the [issues](https://github.com/tortamque/Quotlum/issues) tab, where you can contribute and track the future of Quotlum.</i>

 ## Table of Contents
 - [Features](#features)
 - [Supported platforms](#supported-platforms)